Pedro Manrique de Lara (bishop)

 Pedro Manrique de Lara, O.S.A.
 (1553–1615) was a Roman Catholic prelate who served as Archbishop of Zaragoza (1611–1615) and Bishop of Tortosa (1601–1611).

 Biography

 Pedro Manrique de Lara was born in Crotone, Italy in 1553 and ordained a priest in the Order of Saint Augustine.

 On 12 February 1601, he was appointed during the papacy of Pope Clement VIII as Bishop of Tortosa.

+At the end of 1610 King Philip III named Pedro Manrique Viceroy of Catalonia.
+The bishop moved to Barcelona, and was mainly concerned with the problems arising from the departure of the Catalan Moors.

 On 8 April 1611, he was appointed during the papacy of Pope Paul V as Archbishop of Zaragoza.
+In August 1611, Manrique left Barcelona for Zaragoza and took possession of his new position on 28 August.

 He served as Archbishop of Zaragoza until his death on 7 June 1615.